Mandelbrot set: Other non-analytic mappings

-The tricorn (also sometimes called the Mandelbar) was encountered by Milnor in his study of parameter slices of real cubic polynomials.
+The tricorn fractal, also called the Mandelbar set, is the connectedness locus of the anti-holomorphic family $z \mapsto \bar{z}^2 + c$.
+It was encountered by Milnor in his study of parameter slices of real cubic polynomials.
 It is not locally connected.
 This property is inherited by the connectedness locus of real cubic polynomials.

 Another non-analytic generalization is the Burning Ship fractal, which is obtained by iterating the following: